johnsondnz/NetAutSol/weekly_homework_submissions/WEEK2.md

   * results are standardised and prefix with `compliance_test_` before being returned as ansible_facts.
 * Compliance tests:
   * `/tasks/roles/config_fabric/vars/main.yml` is used to generate an ansible_facts dictionary called `fabric_tests`
-  * `show isis adjacency` is excuted on the Junos Olives
+  * `show isis adjacency` is executed on the Junos Olives
   * `fabric_tests.interface` is used as a re.search to look for the interface in an 'Up' state, i.e. 'em1.*?Up'
   * `fabric_tests.ping_dest` is passed to `naplam_ping` with results stored in `ping_results`
   * `ping_results` is passed to `compliance_test` module and result standardised.